davidhu2000/brians_brain/docs/development_readme.md

 This project will include several javascript files

-- `board.js` will render the gameboard.
+- `grid.js` will render the gameboard.
 - `simulation.js` will handle the logic of the simulation and determine the new state of the cell.
-- `cell.js` will be used as an object that track a cell's current state.
+- `simulation_view.js` will handle the creation of grid and the stage.

 ## Implementation Timeline